Introduction to Thanksgiving Turkey

 Step 5: Stuff the Cavity

-Stuff the cavity of the turkey with the quartered lemon and onion.
+Loosely stuff the cavity with lemon and onion—don’t pack it tightly, as air needs to circulate for even cooking.
 This adds moisture and a burst of flavor as the turkey roasts.
 The citrus brightens the meat, while the onion enhances the savory notes.
 It’s a simple trick that makes a big difference!

 Step 6: Roast the Turkey

 Place the turkey breast side up on a roasting rack in a large roasting pan.
-Pour the chicken broth into the bottom of the pan.
-Roast the turkey for about 13-15 minutes per pound.
+Pour the chicken broth into the bottom of the roasting pan—it will keep the turkey moist and provide delicious juices for basting.
+Roast for approximately 13–15 minutes per pound—about 3 to 3.5 hours for a 12–14 lb bird.
 Use a meat thermometer to check for doneness; the internal temperature should reach 165°F (75°C) in the thickest part of the thigh.
 This ensures your turkey is safe to eat and perfectly cooked.
+If the skin starts browning too quickly, tent the turkey loosely with foil during the last hour of roasting.

 Step 7: Baste for Moisture